 I designed four concepts — a black cat, a witch, a skeleton graveyard, and a haunted house.
 Of these, only the haunted house was chosen to go into production.
 I was then asked to redesign the skeleton graveyard into a pumpkin patch, which became the second book in the series.
 There were also two Christmas themed scrapbooks I designed.
 I'll post those later.

-Trick or Treat 365 Coloring Book is on sale now for only $2.99
+Trick or Treat 365 Coloring Book

 • 64 Silly-Spooky Coloring Pages